holmstead/computer_infrastructure/README.md

 ## About

-This repository contains a study of computer infrastructure.

-Several concepts are explored in the command line interface including directory navigation, manipulating files/directories, and scripting.
-Tools such as Github Actions/ Workflows are explored to automate computational tasks.
+Several concepts are explored using the command line interface (CLI).
+Topics include CLI fundamentals - directory navigation, manipulating files/directories etc., scripting to automate computational tasks.
+Tools such as Github Actions and Workflows are explored to automate computational tasks.

 ## Contents